Informfully/Challenges/newsimages25/images/README.md

 # NewsImages Submission Overview

-Please note that only the image submissions that were part of the online user study are shared in this repository (30 images for subtask 1 and 20 images for subtask 2).
+Please note that only the image submissions from the online user study are shared in this repository (30 images for subtask 1 and 20 for subtask 2).
 The complete archive of all images (>200K) can be downloaded separately from the [file server](https://seafile.ifi.uzh.ch/d/1f14d6d4306340e082d6) and structured as follows:

 * **newsimages_25_v1.3.zip**: 8,500 article titles with images from GDELT (this is the final challenge dataset shared with participants)